Breakdown (TV series): Premise

-Miranda Sanguinetti is a young Argentinian woman raised with great affection by her adoptive family, who suffers from anxiety disorders.
+Miranda Sanguinetti is a young Argentine woman raised with great affection by her adoptive family, who has anxiety disorders.
 She attributes her mental health struggles to the anguish caused by not knowing her origins.
 Because of that, she feels a strong pull to return to Mexico to learn the truth about her roots.
 Leo, her security guard, helps Miranda to find out the truth: she wasn't given up for adoption, but kidnapped right after birth.
 Determined to find those responsible, Miranda infiltrates the Lara Castillo family by exploiting her relationship with their recently arrived cousin from Chile, Javier.
 Unbeknownst to her, Javier is also using her to take control of the family's criminal enterprise.
 As Miranda seeks the truth, she is forced to face a high-stakes dilemma: choose between light and darkness, punishment and forgiveness, and the love of someone willing to die for her and someone poised to kill.